 The CFPB periodically provides updates on regulations and guidance.
-During this reporting period, the Bureau posted updates to its Supervision and Examination Manual, including updates to procedures for the new KBYO rule, mortgage origination examination procedures, and automobile finance examination procedures.67 Additionally, the Bureau posted compliance-related information for issued rules including lists for rural counties and rural or underserved counties for 2015.68
+During this reporting period, the Bureau posted updates to its Supervision and Examination Manual, specifically the RESPA and TILA procedures and updates to procedures for the new KBYO rule, mortgage origination examination procedures, and automobile finance examination procedures.
+Additionally, the Bureau posted compliance-related information for issued rules, including lists for rural counties and rural or underserved counties for 2015.80